First eigenvalue estimates on complete balanced Hermitian manifolds: Preliminaries

 where

 and

 \end{lemma}

-As a direct consequence of \eqref{2.10} and Lemma~\ref{lem6.1}, we obtain the following corollary. \begin{corollary} Let $(M,\omega)$ be a complete balanced Hermitian manifold.
-The holomorphic Ricci curvatures of the Strominger--Bismut connection satisfy the identity that
+We obtain the following corollary concerning the holomorphic Ricci curvature of the Strominger--Bismut connection. \begin{corollary} Let $(M,\omega)$ be a complete Hermitian manifold.
+The holomorphic Ricci curvature of the Strominger--Bismut connection is non-negative, i.e., if and only if